nargroves/My-Website/README.md

 # App Engine Template

 This is my simple, one-page portfolio site on Google App Engine.
-Responsive, one-page, smooth-scrolling, cool icons... good stuff.

 If you copy this site, please give back by forking the project and keeping your version visible on GitHub.